sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 | `lnx.qa.example.com`     | `LNX.QA.EXAMPLE.COM`     |
 | `lnx.prod.example.com`   | `LNX.PROD.EXAMPLE.COM`   |

-Each of these IdMs would form a cross-forest trust with its counterpart AD.
+Each of these `IdMs` would form a cross-forest trust with its counterpart AD.

-:warning: There is a drawback to using IdMs and integrating them with Satellite.
+:warning: There is a drawback to using `IdMs` and integrating them with Satellite.

-Satellite Capsules and IdMs have a 1 to 1 relationship.
-You can only integrate a single Capsule with a single IdM (or really the realm).
-Since an IdM can only provide *one* realm, and a Capsule can only be configured to use *one* realm, the relationship is 1 IdM to 1 Capsule.
+Satellite Capsules and `IdMs` have a 1 to 1 relationship.
+You can only integrate a single Capsule with a single `IdM` (or really the realm).
+Since an `IdM` can only provide *one* realm, and a Capsule can only be configured to use *one* realm, the relationship is 1 `IdM` to 1 Capsule.

-The Satellite internal Capsule could for instance be integrated with one realm; That is useful for a setup where you really only have one IdM.
+The Satellite internal Capsule could for instance be integrated with one realm; That is useful for a setup where you really only have one `IdM`.
 In this example, our best bet would be to make use of Capsules.
 Each per stage and zone.
 Yes, that sounds like much, but it will, again, provide a high degree of flexibility.

 Next, we need to talk about locations.
 In this example, we can create at least three locations: